MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/audio-conferencing-in-office-365/reset-the-audio-conferencing-pin.md

 - Quando la riunione inizia, tutti gli utenti nella sala di attesa si uniranno automaticamente.
 Se ad esempio due partecipanti tentano di partecipare a una riunione prima che questa inizi, dovranno rimanere nella sala di attesa ascoltando musica e quando l'organizzatore della riunione si unirà usando il proprio PIN tramite telefono, la riunione avrà inizio e i partecipanti nella sala di attesa potranno partecipare alla riunione.

-- L'impostazione predefinita è non consentire una riunione di avvio per i chiamanti anonimi.
+- L'impostazione predefinita consiste nel non consentire l'avvio di una riunione da parte di chiamanti anonimi.

 - When you enable a user for audio conferencing, by default they are sent emails that include conferencing information and their PIN.
 The user must have an Office 365 mailbox, because when a PIN is reset, a new PIN will be sent to the user in email to their primary SMTP address (alias) that is set for the user.